flirtyquizcontact-rgb/love-and-flirty-quiz-policy/privacy_policy.md

 ## 13. International Processing

 Google and other service providers may process information in countries other than your country of residence.
-Such processing is subject to the providersâ€™ applicable safeguards and legal obligations.
+Such processing is subject to the provider applicable safeguards and legal obligations.

 ## 14. Your Choices and Rights